Goldfish are a true aquarium classic and are often the first choice for beginner fishkeepers.

-The selective breeding of Goldfish has resulted in a very wide variety of interesting colors and traits.
+The selective breeding of goldfish has resulted in a very wide variety of interesting colors and physical characteristics.

-The Fantail is the ideal breed for those selecting their very first fancy fish.
-Their body form is similar to the Common variety, but features a unique quadruple caudal fin.
+The fantail goldfish is the ideal breed for those selecting their very first fancy fish.
+Their body form is similar to that of the common goldfish but features a unique quadruple caudal fin.

 Their quadruple fin is the result of merging between their paired anal and caudal fins.

-Like the Common Goldfish, they can grow up to 12 inches in backyard garden ponds, and in aquarium, they will grow to about 6 inches.
+Like the common goldfish, fantail goldfish can grow up to 12 inches in backyard garden ponds, but in an aquarium, they will grow to about six inches.

 Telescope Eye Goldfish

-Telescopes are one of the most popular fancy breeds of all.
+Telescope goldfish are one of the most popular fancy breeds.
 They originated in China, but are now bred all over the world.

 They are distinguished by their wide, protruding eyes.
-These can be round, cone shaped, or tube shaped.
+Their eyes can be round, cone-shaped, or tube-shaped.

 Fringetail and Ryukin Goldfish

-The Fringetail, or Ryukin is considered a Japanese version of the Fantail.
+The fringetail goldfish, or ryukin goldfish, is considered a Japanese version of the fantail.

-You can find them in many of the color forms available to other breeds, including gold, white, and calico.
+You can find fringetail goldfish in many of the color forms available to other breeds, including gold, white, and calico.

-The Oranda, also known as the Redcap, is distinguished by the large hump on its head.
+The oranda goldfish, also known as the redcap, is distinguished by the large hump on its head.

-They are similar to both the Fantail and the Lionhead.
-They may be a cross-breed of the two, or else a new variant of the Fantail.
+Oranda goldfish are similar to both the fantail and the lionhead.
+They may be a cross-breed of these two breeds, or simply a new variant of the fantail.

 A popular color form features a white body with a red hood.
-The hood usually sits on top of the head, but may cover the entire head as well.
+The hood usually sits on top of its head but may cover the entire head as well.

-The Lionhead is a Chinese fish with a humped head.
-It differs from the Oranda in that it has short, stumpy fins and lacks a dorsal fin.
+The lionhead goldfish is a Chinese goldfish with a humped head.
+It differs from the oranda in that it has short, stumpy fins and lacks a dorsal fin.

-Its body is short and round, and the hood very often covers the entire head.
+Its body is short and round, and the hood often covers its entire head.

-The Wakin is a fancy Japanese variant of the Common Goldfish, and are a very popular choice for outdoor garden ponds.
+The wakin goldfish is a fancy Japanese variant of the common foldfish, and is a very popular choice for outdoor garden ponds.

-They are distinguished as a fancy breed by their paired caudal/anal fins, and have the same long, slim bodies as the single-tailed fish.
+Wakin goldfish are distinguished as a fancy breed by their paired caudal andanal fins, and have the same long, slim bodies as single-tailed goldfish.

-Wakins can grow up to 16 inches long, and compliment Koi and Comets very nicely in an aquascape.
+Wakins can grow to up to 16 inches long, and compliment koi and comets very nicely in an aquascaped tank or pond.

-Pearlscales are one of the showiest fish you can find – they are known for their large, round scales that resemble jewels or pearls.
+Pearlscale goldfish are one of the showiest fish you can find.
+They are popular because of their large, round scales that resemble jewels or pearls.

 They have round bodies and short white fins.

-These fish do have dorsal fins, but still face difficulty with balance and buoyancy due to their shape.
+These fish have dorsal fins but still face difficulty with balance and buoyancy due to their shape.
 They swim very slowly and may have a hard time holding themselves up in the water.